TREE PLANTING & PRUNING

 Members who refuse to allow Logan County Electric Cooperative to trim trees to a 3-4 year cycle may incur charges for out-of-cycle tree clearance.

-At a customer's request, we will consider removing a tree if it interferes with a primary transmission or distribution line at the top of the pole, and if removing it will eliminate the need for future trimming.
-Logan County Electric Cooperative will not remove trees near low-voltage service lines to a home or business.
+At a customer's request, we will consider removing a tree if it interferes with a primary transmission or distribution line, and if removing it will eliminate the need for future trimming.

 We will not remove a tree without the property owner's permission.
 If a tree is dead, dying, diseased, storm-damaged or is likely to be severely deformed by trimming, we will suggest it be removed.
 If the tree being removed is dead or dying it shall be the responsibility of the homeowner to clean up debris.
 The responsibilities of the homeowner and the Cooperative will be discussed and agreed upon prior to work being done.

-Wood chips are available to customers only if a crew is working in their neighborhood.
+Wood chips are available to members if a crew is working in their neighborhood.
 If you're interested in obtaining wood chips, contact Member Services at 937-592-4781.

 We are granted permission to trim trees under membership and easement agreements with the members we serve.
 We are not interested in trimming beyond what is necessary for public safety and reliability of electrical service.